tissad-101010/tissad-101010/README.md

 **tissad-101010/tissad-101010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 📫 How to reach me: tissad@student.42.fr
+- 💬 Ask me about 42School
+- 😄 Pronouns: tahar
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...